 Pirated software or warez is a serious issue for the computer industry.
 Computer Hope will not assist users with pirated software or help users with locating it.
 Below are reasons why you shouldn't purchase or install pirated software.

 - It's illegal.
 If caught, you, your parents, or your company can be stuck with a large fine.

 - Piracy is one of the most common ways to get computer viruses, Trojans, and malware.
 Pirated software can also includes key loggers and logging software that may be installed with the program that can be used to steal passwords and sensitive data.

 - If the program was burned or created improperly, it can cause it not to work or problems with your computer.

-- If it doesn't include a CD-KEY or valid identification number, or the developer marked it as invalid, you won't be able to install or run the program.
+- If it doesn't include a CD key or valid product key, or the developer marked it as invalid, you won't be able to install or run the program.

 - If you're buying pirated software and it doesn't work, it's almost impossible to get a refund of your money.